SAVE 25% ON EVERYTHING!* Enter code: TTS25 at the basket.

 Step 7

 Slide the two mirror units into the slots.
 If the slots are too narrow then cut them a little wider.
+It is important to make the slots wide enough to avoid disturbing the greyboard and mirror.
 One mirror should be facing the rectangular hole, and the other mirror facing the round hole.
-Tape the ends of the mountboard to the box to hold the mirror units in place.
+Tape the ends of the greyboard to the box to hold the mirror units in place.

 How to make a Periscope - D&T Stem class kit